Ullaasam: Plot

 Meanwhile, Chatterjee manipulates Guru into smuggling drugs without his knowledge, and Megha, heartbroken, plans to return to America.
 JK intervenes, stopping Guru and urging him to reform.
 However, Guru reveals that he's been involved in violence only to distance himself from Megha, as Dev loves her.
 This revelation shocks JK.
 Dev motivates Guru to be with Megha, as she truly loves him, not Dev.
 When Chatterjee tries to stop JK from handing over the drugs to the customs, he kidnaps Megha at the airport.
 Dev and Guru rush to rescue her, leading to a chase and shootout.
 Ultimately, Chatterjee is apprehended by the police, and Guru reunites with Megha.
 When Megha asks Dev about his lover, he hints at a dream without revealing his true feelings for her.
-The film concludes with Dev moving away, wishing Guru and Megha a happy future, while Guru chooses to leave his violent life behind for Megha's sake.
+The film concludes with Dev leaving, wishing Guru and Megha a happy future, while Guru chooses to leave his violent life behind for Megha's sake.

 Production

 The film became Amitabh Bachchan's first Tamil film production under his banner, Amitabh Bachchan Corporation and as a result, he chose to select several leading actors for the project.
-Ajith Kumar signed on after the success of Kadhal Kottai (1996), whilst Maheswari, the cousin of actress Sridevi, was signed after enjoying success in Telugu films.
+This is the first film Ajith Kumar signed on after the success of Kadhal Kottai (1996), whilst Maheswari, the cousin of actress Sridevi, was signed after enjoying success in Telugu films.
 The makers initially tried to cast Arun Vijay in a parallel lead role, but his reluctance to work on dual hero films meant that Vikram was signed.
 Moreover, the film boasted of a strong supporting cast of Raghuvaran, S. P. Balasubrahmanyam and Srividya, whilst Jeeva as cinematographer and Raju Sundaram as choreographer were also amongst the most prolific options in the Tamil film industry at their respective occupations.
 The director duo J. D.–Jerry were signed on after Amitabh Bachchan Corporation Limited had been a part of the marketing team in some of the serial episodes they had directed.
 Abdullah, actress Khushbu's brother, and Roshini, actress Nagma's sister, were also reported to be a part of the initial cast but eventually did not feature.
 The film was briefly delayed due to the FEFSI strike of 1997.
 Furthermore, during production Ajith suffered due to the dancing and fighting involved which caused problems for his back, leading to a further round of corrective surgery.